simonZhou86/image-denoising/README.md

 # image-denoising

-A simple GUI application to denoising a random image by using 2D Fourier Transformation algorithm
+A simple GUI application to denoising and performing edge detection to a random image by using 2D Fourier Transformation algorithm

 Required Environment: Python2.7, Numpy, Pillow, OpenGL